 Research/society relations in contemporary societies have undergone what can be dubbed a "dialogic turn", with researchers in universities and other research institutions being called upon to produce socially relevant knowledge and further social innovation in dialogue with different social actors and their perspectives.
-The network takes its starting-point in a recognition of the centrality of the dialogic turn to a new form of scientific governance that involves a reconfiguration, and apparent democratisation of, relations between researchers, expertise and publics.
+The network takes its starting-point in a recognition of the centrality of the dialogic turn to a new form of scientific governance that involves a reconfiguration, and apparent democratization of, relations between researchers, expertise and publics.
 The dialogic turn is manifested in research communication policies internationally (including in the Nordic countries) which have led to the launching of a number of practical initiatives that have the official aim of furthering dialogue-based research communication.
-But despite the proliferation of practical initiatives, the field of study on the dialogic communication of research can be characterised as an emergent and fragmented research area, made up of isolated pockets of research taking place in dispersed fields.
+But despite the proliferation of practical initiatives, the field of study on the dialogic communication of research can be characterized as an emergent and fragmented research area, made up of isolated pockets of research taking place in dispersed fields.

 Paul H. Nitze School of Advanced International Studies